bu420/mmo/README.md

 # Depthcaller

-Depthcaller is a text-based multiplayer fishing adventure game written in C99 from scratch.
+Depthcaller is a text-based multiplayer fishing adventure MUD.
+It is written in standard C99 for POSIX without any external dependencies.
-Use a TCP client like Netcat to connect to server.
+Use a TCP client like Netcat or alternatively a Telnet client to connect.